Transall C-160

 Different versions

-How to recognise the different versions of the Transall C-160 will be added later.
+The different versions of the Transall C-160 can be distinguished by looking at:

 Confusion possible with